Dear newly-wed wife,

 Let me talk to you about these early wedded days; you will discover that they are very private days, filled with innovation, elation, learning, training, excitement, growth, stretching.

-Number one.
-He won’t “go home”.
+ONE: He won’t “go home.”

 And you won’t be able to “go home” either.

 Home is where both of you now live.